jdeluyck/kcoreorg-website/_posts/2022/2022-01-02-docker-to-vm.md

 ---
 title: 'Moving docker to a VM'
 date: 2022-01-02
-categories:
+categories: [Technology & IT, Virtualisation]
-  - Linux / Unix
 tags:
   - containers
   - docker